autonomous-karting-series/Rulebook/src/Administrative/administrative.md

 ## Jurisdiction of rules
  1. All announcements and comments posted on the official website of the competition are to be considered part of the official ruleset

+## Disclaimer

+These rules are open to interpretation where specifics are not given.
+This means that, for example, a material that is stated to be banned in one section is banned in all sections except where explicitly allowed.
+Other sections may have exceptions that explicitly allow or disallow under specific circumstances for those sections.